iqnev/golang-c8y-mqtt/README.md

 # golang-c8y-mqtt

 A simple example of an MQTT client for the C8Y.
-It creates a new device, subscrubes for certain topic, creates  an MQTT Smart templates and pushes measurements periodically into the platform
+It creates a new device, subscrubes for a certain topic, creates  an MQTT Smart templates and pushes measurements periodically into the platform

 ## Requirements: